playcanvas/blog/_posts/2014-12-22-playcanvas-in-2014-a-year-in-review.markdown

 **Massive Editor Improvements**

 We have a lot planned with regards to the Editor, so stay tuned.
-If PlayCanvas wasn't your favourite engine before it will be next year.
+If PlayCanvas wasn't your favorite engine before it will be next year.

 **Enhanced Store**